-The maximum increase in the raindrop number concentration in early onset1 & Cooper10x wass at 30 min and z = 8.55 km (Figure 8e).
-However, a decrease occurred after about 37 min and the minimum is above 8 km.
-The positive and negative regions shown in Fig 8e is explained by the fact that the concentration of raindrops was greater in the onset1 & Cooper10x than in the control run up to about 38 min and these drops remained elevated thereafter while those in the control run began to fall (figures not shown).
+The maximum increase in the raindrop number concentration in early onset1 & Cooper10x was at 30 min and z = 8.55 km (Fig. 8e).
+However, a decrease occurred after about 37 min, and the minimum is above 8 km.
+The positive and negative regions shown in Fig. 8e are explained by the fact that the concentration of raindrops was greater in the onset1 & Cooper10x run than in the control run up to about 38 min, and these drops remained elevated thereafter, while those in the control run began to fall (figures not shown).

-The mixing ratios of graupel and the ice crystals tended to increase (Figure 8c and d, respectively).
+The mixing ratios of graupel and the ice crystals tended to increase (Fig. 8c and d, respectively).
 The maximum increases appeared at 24 min and z = 6.75 km and at 47 min and z = 9.45 km, respectively.
 The increase in the mixing ratio of graupel seemed to be related to the raindrops being converted to graupel by direct freezing since there was no increase in ice particles at that time and altitude.
-The graupel number concentration increased (Figure 8f), with the maximum difference being at 39 min and z = 9.15 km.
+The graupel